Combat boot: United States

 The US Air Force used a sage green suede combat boot with its Airman Battle Uniform, although a tan version was authorized until 2011, when the green boot became mandatory.
 The Airman Battle Uniform was phased out in 2021 and replaced with the Army Combat Uniform in Operational Camouflage Pattern, with the boots authorized only in Coyote Brown.

 Fashion

-Combat boots are also popular as fashion clothing in the goth, punk, grunge, heavy metal, industrial, skinhead, and BDSM subcultures, and as work boots; however, they are becoming more and more mainstream.
+Combat boots are popular as fashion clothing primarily in the gothic, punk, grunge, heavy metal, industrial, skinhead, and BDSM fashions, and as work boots, but are becoming more and more mainstream.
 Beyond fashion as such, many individuals choose to wear combat boots simply due to durability, comfort and other utilities, as the boots are specifically designed to be comfortable to wear in a variety of changing conditions for long durations without significant long-term wear.
 Combat boots have a longer lifespan than fashion boots, which can give them a vintage feel, even after recrafting.
 For these and other reasons, they can be purchased at military surplus stores.